TN 27 (01-18)

-RS 01505.041 Determining Whether a State or Local Government Entity
+RS 01505.041 Determining Whether a Section 218 Agreement Covers a State or Local Government Entity

-1. If Wages have been reported
+1. If wages reported

-2. If wages have not been reported
+2. If wages not reported

 Obtain the views of the reporting official as to the reason for the non-reporting.